HiveRunner/HiveRunner/README.md

 * HiveRunner does not allow the `add jar` statement.
 It is considered bad practice to keep environment specific code together with the business logic that targets HiveRunner.
 Keep environment specific stuff in separate files and use your build/orchestration/workflow tool to run the right files in the right order in the right environment.
 When running HiveRunner, all SerDes available on the classpath of the IDE/maven will be available.

-* HiveRunner runs Hive and Hive runs on top of Hadoop, and Hadoop has limited support for windows machines.
+* HiveRunner runs Hive and Hive runs on top of Hadoop, and Hadoop has limited support for Windows machines.
 Installing [Cygwin](http://www.cygwin.com/ "Cygwin") might help out.

 * Some of the HiveRunner annotations should probably be rebuilt to be more test method specific.
 E.g. Resources may be described on a test method basis instead of for a whole test case.
 Feedback is always welcome!